d9pouces/PolyArchiv/README.md

   * rolling_archive: creates an archive, pushes it to a remote location.
 Deletes some previous archives (say, one per day during six days, then one per week during three weeks, then one per month during 12 months)

-These remote repositories are optional and you can of course use only local backups.
+These backup points are optional and you can of course use only local collect points, for example when your collect point is stored on a NFS share.
 All parameters (especially the remote location) can depend on the date and time, and on the hostname.

 Each backup point (either collect ones or backup ones) is associated to a backup frequency.
 If a given point has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.